ANHO

 HEERF II

-Policies for the student portion of funds allocated as supplemental HEERF Emergency Assistance.
+Policies for the student portion of funds allocated as supplemental HEERF II Emergency Assistance.

 The Higher Education Emergency Relief Fund, authorized by the Corona Virus Aid Relief and Economic Security (CARES) Act, signed into law by President Donald J. Trump, provides for students to receive a cash grant for expenses related to disruptions to their education due to the COVID-19 outbreak.
 These funds are to be used only for the following purposes: